suhz-z/detection-test/README.md

 Quick verification:
 - Upload a short MP4 via the dashboard or POST to `/upload_video/` on the FastAPI server.
-- The API will return `results.zip` containing an annotated MP4 and `vehicle_log.csv`.
+- The API will return `results.zip` containing an annotated MP4

 Notes:
 - To Add live camera feed change the video capture to the feed http/rtsp